JSRocksHQ/jsrockshq.github.io/src/posts/en/javascript-iterables-and-iterators.md

 And as always, if you can improve this article, please visit the [JS Rocks repository](https://github.com/JSRocksHQ/jsrockshq.github.io) and do so.
 I'll be glad to discuss and review improvements!

+## Video version

+Do you prefer to watch instead of reading?
+No problem!

+The Webucator company kindly produced a video version of this blog post.
+Check it out:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ng3UOE2aFMQ" frameborder="0" allowfullscreen></iframe>

+You can watch more Webucator videos in their [YouTube channel](https://www.youtube.com/channel/UCRskdIbvjRLK9jzkldMG19Q), and enroll in their [JavaScript training classes](https://www.webucator.com/webdesign/javascript.cfm).

 ## Reference

 - [ECMAScript® 2015 Language Specification - Ecma International](http://www.ecma-international.org/ecma-262/6.0/index.html)